haacked/haacked.com/_posts/archived/2004-09-02-the-boing-boing-effect.aspx.markdown

 ---
 layout: post
-title: "The Boing Boing Effect"
+title: The Boing Boing Effect
 date: 2004-09-02 -0800
 comments: true
 disqus_identifier: 1118
 categories: []
+redirect_from: "/archive/2004/09/01/the-boing-boing-effect.aspx/"
 ---

 Wired printed an article recently (I wish I could remember the title) that discussed the network structure of relationships and fame.
 For example, imagine individuals as nodes in a big graph.
 Join the nodes by